mtcextendee/mautic-owner-rotator-bundle/README.md

 # Mautic Owner Rotator for Mautic

 This plugin allows assign owner in random rotation after assign to certain owner.

+For example if you add/change contact's owner to support, plugin random assign owner from pre-selected list.
+You can set up this behaviour in plugin settings.

 ## Installation

-### One click with marketplace
+### One click installation

+With marketplace from <a href="https://www.mautic.org/blog/community/mautic-4-2-one-small-step-mautic" target="_blank">Mautic 4.2</a>

 ### Manual